aniqatc/playground/docs/widgets/05-fin-market.md

 ### Frontend: [/client/src/widgets/05/\*](../../client/src/widgets/05/)

 1. **Market Display**: Handles the visualization of stock and currency data
-2. **Search Interface**: Manages the user queries and provides filtered data
+2. **Search & Filtering Interface**: Manages the user queries and provides filtered data
 3. **Graph Generation**: Chart.js implementation for trend visualization
 4. **Requests to Backend**: Sends requests to the backend for data and handles how data will be displayed
 5. **State Management**: Tracks active view mode and selected items